babel/website/docs/v7-migration.md

 ## [Remove proposal polyfills in `@babel/polyfill`](https://github.com/babel/babel/issues/8416)

 Based on similar thinking, we have removed the polyfill proposals from `@babel/polyfill`.
-You will need to import these independently.

-Right now `@babel/polyfill` is mostly just an alias of `core-js`.
+Right now `@babel/polyfill` is mostly just an alias of `core-js` v2.
 [Source](https://github.com/babel/babel/blob/master/packages/babel-polyfill/src/index.js)

 Before it used to just be 2 imports: